 - The Klutz: A lot of gags in both normal and convention videos involve Keith crashing into things or falling.
 In fact, the Virtual Boy video consists entirely of him crashing into things while playing the Virtual Boy in public.

 - Naked People Are Funny: "Keith Apicary's Victory Dance" consists of Keith dancing in various public places such as malls and plazas clad only in his tighty whities.
-Doubles as a Funny Moment and an Awesome Moment, since he somehow didn't get arrested.
+Doubles as a Funny Moment and a Moment of Awesome, since he somehow didn't get arrested.

 - Nerdcore: The Neo Geo and Virtual Boy music videos.